JMPerez/jmperez.github.com/_posts/2015-10-19-medium-image-progressive-loading-placeholder.md

 They pick a colour (maybe the dominant colour of the picture?) and they use it a solid colour background.
 It gives the user the feeling that images loads faster.

+## An attempt to reproduce the effect

+I have prepared [this CodePen](http://codepen.io/jmperez/full/vNjZWK) where I have tried to implement the same effect.
+I recommend that you use network throttling and disable cache to notice the full animation.

 ## Conclusion

 As our pages load more and more images, it is good to think of their loading process on our pages, since it affects performance and user experience.